 Q: Are only physical schools accredited?

-A: No, Alpha Omega Academy is a fully accredited online school that uses Alpha Omega Publications curriculum.
-AOA is accredited by the North Central Association Commission on Accreditation and School Improvement (NCA CASI), a division of AdvancED, the world’s most trusted and recognized accrediting organization, representing over 34,000 schools.
+A: No, Alpha Omega Academy is a fully accredited online school that uses the Alpha Omega Publications curriculum.
+The North Central Association Commission accredits AOA on Accreditation and School Improvement (NCA CASI), a division of AdvancED, the world’s most trusted and recognized accrediting organization, representing over 34,000 schools.

 Biggest Advantage of Homeschooling Accreditation